ZMonfared/DSAIlab/index.md

 ## <span style="color: #114584; font-weight: bold; font-size: 1.5em;">Publications</span>

+Our research focuses on advancing the mathematical understanding of AI, particularly in deep learning and dynamical systems.
+We aim to create innovative, interpretable algorithms that solve real-world challenges in neuroscience, climate science, and beyond.

 For more details, visit our [Publications Page](publication/).

 ## <span style="color: #114584; font-weight: bold; font-size: 1.5em;">Other directions</span>